 Look for a variety of foods and beverages to support a healthy immune system through the winter months.
 Be sure to include the following when planning meals and snacks:

-- Kiwifruit, oranges, broccoli, potatoes, berries: Providing vitamin C, fiber, vitamin A, and a host of other antioxidants, fruits and vegetables are an essential part of the winter mix.
+- Kiwifruit, oranges, broccoli, potatoes, peppers, and berries: Providing vitamin C, fiber, vitamin A, and a host of other antioxidants, fruits and vegetables are an essential part of the winter mix.
 Studies demonstrate that there may be little value in popping pills for antioxidants, but including food sources is invaluable to your health.
 Each color provides different vitamins and minerals.
 Choose two or more cups of fruits and vegetables every day and be sure to include a variety of colors.

 Change the impact of the meal by changing the colors you offer on the plate.
 A dish of pork loin with mashed potatoes and cauliflower is boring.
 Brighten up the plate by serving pork loin with a fresh cranberry relish paired with a baked yam and broccoli.
 If the price of fresh berries in the winter months has your wallet groaning, choose frozen instead.